Jujube: Culinary

-On his visit to Medina, the 19th-century English explorer, Sir Richard Burton, observed that the local variety of jujube fruit was widely eaten.
-He describes its taste as like "a bad plum, an unripe cherry, and an insipid apple."
+On his visit to Medina, the 19th-century English explorer, Sir Richard Burton, observed that the local varieties of the fruit were widely eaten.
+He describes its taste as like "a bad plum, an unripe cherry, and an insipid apple".
 He gives the local names for three varieties as "Hindi (Indian), Baladi (native), Tamri (date-like)."
 A hundred years ago, a close variety was common in the Jordan valley and around Jerusalem.
 The bedouin valued the fruit, calling it nabk.
 It could be dried and kept for winter or made into a paste which was used as bread.

 In Persian cuisine, the dried drupes are known as annab, while in neighboring Armenia, it is commonly eaten as a snack, and is known as unab.
 Confusion in the common name apparently is widespread.
 The unab is Z. jujuba.
 Rather, ber is used for three other cultivated or wild species, e.g., Z. spina-christi, Z. mauritiana and Z. nummularia in parts of India and is eaten both fresh and dried.
 The Arabic name sidr is used for Ziziphus species other than Z. jujuba.

 Traditionally in India, the fruits are dried in the sun and the hard seeds removed, after which the dried flesh is pounded with tamarind, red chillies, salt, and jaggery.
 In some parts of the Indian state of Tamil Nadu, fresh whole ripe fruit is crushed with the above ingredients and sun-dried to make cakes called ilanthai vadai or regi vadiyalu (Telugu).
 It is also commonly consumed as a snack.

 In Northern and Northeastern India the fruit is eaten fresh with salt and chilli flakes and also preserved as candy, jam or pickle with oil and spices.

 In Madagascar, jujube fruit is eaten fresh or dried.
 People also use it to make jam.
 A jujube honey is produced in the Atlas Mountains of Morocco.

 Italy has an alcoholic syrup called brodo di giuggiole.